Lake Huron

 below

-On a good visibility day, a visiting
+On an exceptional visibility day, a

 The bowsprit is broken right at the point